dojo/framework/src/core/README.md

 ## How do I contribute?

 We appreciate your interest!
-Please see the [Guidelines Repository](https://github.com/dojo/guidelines#readme) for the Contributing Guidelines and Style Guide.
+Please see the [Dojo 2 Meta Repository](https://github.com/dojo/meta#readme) for the Contributing Guidelines and Style Guide.

 Dojo core's continuous integration tests use the [BrowserStack](http://www.browserstack.com) cloud.